Introduction to the Freshman Honors Program

 The Queens College Freshman Honors Program establishes a community of learners committed to their education and interested in gaining all that Queens College has to offer.
 This community of scholars will enjoy all the advantages that honors education affords – small classes and close working relations with honors faculty.
 In non-honors classes, students will also join the larger campus community, and so enjoy the advantages that a large, diverse campus can give.
 Freshman Honors offers the best of Queens College.

-Freshmen applicants who have at least a 90 high school average and 1200 SAT (critical reading and math combined) are sent a letter in March of their senior year, inviting them to interview for the Freshman Honors Program.
+Freshmen applicants who have at least a 90 high school average and 1200 SAT (critical reading and math combined) can be considered for the Freshman Honors Program.
 Interested candidates must interview with program staff during spring of their senior year to be considered for placement in to Freshman Honors.
+If you are interested in the program, please contact the office at 718-997-5502 for an interview in March of your senior year of high school – even if you plan to take a gap year before starting college.
 Seats are competitively filled; unfortunately, not all students who meet the minimum academic criteria will be offered placement in to the program.

 Please note that the Freshman Honors Program consists of a series of honors-level courses taken by a select group of students during their first year at the college.
 Prospective students who are interested in Queens Scholars merit-based scholarships should contact the Admissions Office.
-Applicants who are awarded a Queens Scholars merit scholarship will be required to participate in one of the college's approved honors programs.
+Applicants who are awarded a Queens Scholars merit scholarship will be required to participate in the Freshman Honors Program.
 Students who do not receive scholarships are still eligible to participate in Freshman Honors and other honors programs.